CalculatedContent/ww-trends-2020/README.md

  Jupyter Notebooks for reproducing  sections 4 and 5

- All results can be generated using pretrained models available in the [torchvision] package (except ResNet-1K, see below)
+ All results can be generated using pretrained models available in the [torchvision](https://pytorch.org/docs/stable/torchvision/index.html) pyTorch models
+ (except ResNet-1K, which requies the Cv Sandbox

 ### ww-colab/